hagen1778/grafana-import-export/README.md

 # grafana-import-export

-Simple scripts for import/export dashboards and datasource to [Grafana](http://grafana.org/) Support organizations.
+Simple scripts for import/export dashboards and datasources to [Grafana](http://grafana.org/) Support organizations.

 Example was taken from https://gist.github.com/crisidev/bd52bdcc7f029be2f295